Anurag-Raut/wgpt/README.md

 # wgpt
-A whatsapp js bot which uuses open AI api which responds with Chat gpt response .
+A whatsapp js bot which uses open AI api which responds with Chat gpt response . used twiio for interacting with whatsapp business api

 ## video demo-
 https://clipchamp.com/watch/J19DRGi6FIt